 - Slice 3 green onions.

-- Move cauliflower to the mixing bowl and mash with a potato masher.
+- Add the cauliflower to a large mixing bowl and mash it with a potato masher or fork.
 You could also use a mixer or food processor, but you are NOT trying to cream this.
-Add cheddar cheese, sour cream, scallions, salt, and pepper.
-Add bacon if using.
+Add cheddar cheese, sour cream, green onion, salt, and black pepper.
+Bacon is optional.

-- Mix well and move to a baking pan.
-Maybe refrigerated or cooked now.
+- Mix well and pour the mixture into a prepared baking pan.
+It may be refrigerated or cooked now.

 Recipe Notes